lpaolini/AccentaG4/README.md

 ## The project

-The idea is to build a keypad emulator running in a standard browser.
+The objective is to build a keypad emulator running in a standard browser.

 ### Arduino Yún

-The circuit is based around [Arduino](https://www.arduino.cc/), a well-known opensource platform providing all the features needed for this project: it's powerful, it's easy to program, it can handle multiple serial ports (with some limitations), it’s very well documented and community support is great.
+The circuit is based on [Arduino](https://www.arduino.cc/), a well-known opensource platform providing all the features needed for this project: it's powerful, it's easy to program, it can handle multiple serial ports (with some limitations), it’s very well documented and community support is great.

-The variant of Arduino I have chosen is [Arduino Yún](https://www.arduino.cc/en/Main/ArduinoBoardYun), which combines an Arduino Leonardo (MCU) with a small linux box running [OpenWRT](https://openwrt.org/) (MPU), intercommunicating via a serial port (Serial1 on MCU, /dev/ttyATH0 on MPU).
+The variant of Arduino chosen for this project is [Arduino Yún](https://www.arduino.cc/en/Main/ArduinoBoardYun), which combines an ATmega32u4 MCU (same as Arduino Leonardo) with an Atheros AR9331 MPU running [OpenWRT](https://openwrt.org/) (MPU), communicating via a serial port (*Serial1* on MCU, */dev/ttyATH0* on MPU).

 ### MCU (Arduino)

 The MCU is responsible for the following tasks:

-- monitor panel hardware signals (PA, INT, SET, ABORT) and update the current status accordingly
+- monitor panel hardware signals (PA, INT, SET, ABORT) and transmit updates over the serial interface
+- monitor the keypad bus for incoming messages and transmit updates over the serial interface
 - monitor the serial interface for "virtual keypresses" and transmit emulated keypad messages over the keypad bus
-- monitor the keypad bus for incoming messages and update the current status accordingly
-- monitor status changes and transmit updates over the serial interface using a convenient internal protocol

 Arduino code is written in C/C++ and it's built around the [SoftwareSerial9](https://github.com/edreanernst/SoftwareSerial9) library, capable of sending and receiving 9-bit messages, and [QueueArray](http://playground.arduino.cc/Code/QueueArray), a FIFO library used for enqueuing outgoing commands.